 This is a continuation of the post here.
 To summarize: I built a basic LFO in 2003 or so I like a lot but forgot to document any of it.

 Mods: Download the schematic then take a look at C3 and C4.
-Adjust these Caps' values: larger value caps mean slower frequencies; smaller values will be faster.
-I have used 1000uF for the slow speed and 33uF for fast, but any reasonable values work.
+Adjust these caps' values: larger value capacitors mean slower frequencies; smaller values will be faster.
+I used 1000uF for the slow speed and 33uF for fast, but any reasonable values work.

 However, you will need to stay with 25K for the frequency pot--going to a higher value here will slow down the frequency of the LFO, but I found it got harder to get a good triangle shape if you use a large value for the "Frequency" pot.